hayden-xyz/PtV-Modpack/README.md

 This repo exists for the sole purpose of me updating the pack

-<b>I do not claim ownership over any of the files contained in the Modpack, copyright belongs to their respective creators.</b>
+<b>I DO NOT claim ownership over any of the files distributed with the Modpack.
+A list of all the Mods / Resource Packs / Shaderpacks and their respective creators can be found here:</b>

 ## Updating the Pack in Prism: